josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ### Uniform values

-Uniform values are a way to send data from the CPU to the GPU **Not the other way around** Let's edit our shader to change the color of our image over time, using a uniform value.
+Uniform values are a way to send data from the CPU to the GPU **Not the other way around!**
+Let's edit our shader to change the color of our image over time, using a uniform value.

 > [!IMPORTANT]